Trimming Your Baby's Nails

 However, if you're hesitant to try baby nail scissors or clippers and your baby will stay still long enough to cooperate, you can use an emery board to file the nails down without the risk of giving your little one any nicks.

 - If you accidentally draw blood (a common occurrence with fussy, fidgeting babies), don't worry.
 Using a sterile gauze pad, gently apply pressure to stop the bleeding.
-But don't put a bandage around the tiny cut — babies will inevitably put their fingers in their mouths and can dislodge the bandage and choke on it.
+But don't put a bandage around the tiny cut — babies love to put their fingers in their mouths and can dislodge the bandage and choke on it.

 Because babies' nails tend to grow quickly from infancy to toddlerhood, they may need to be trimmed as often as once or twice a week.
 Some newborns need their nails to be trimmed even more often than that during the first few weeks of life.